My first business voice training experience [In-house training]

 Because we say it every day as a matter of course, don't you sometimes end up being careless about it?

-In order to solve this problem, several of our employees went to a voice training
+To solve that problem, several of our employeesvoice trainingwent to a

-Mr. Kumada is a former musician who currently provides voice training to numerous artists.
-Take Seven and our CEO, Haraoka, have teamed up to create a "Business Voice Training"
+Mr. Kumada is actually a former musician and currently provides vocal training to numerous artists.
+Our CEO, Haraoka, has teamed up with Take Seven"Business Vocal Training"to create a

 Before attending the training, participants filled out a questionnaire introducing themselves and describing their goals and challenges